tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 After having [installed](tidal-tools.html#install) Tidal Tools,  analyze your source code and rank your applications by *Migration Difficulty*.

 - Be sure to have [logged in](tidal-tools.html#login) to Tidal Tools.
+- Install [Docker CE](https://docs.docker.com/v17.12/install/), it is compatible with most OSs, select the one you need.
+Version 17.12 or later will work with Tidal Tools.
 - You will need the application ID - You can find it in the URL bar when looking at an application. ex.
 If you are viewing an application in Tidal Migrations, the URL will show https://demo2.tidalmg.com/#/apps/111 in this case 111 is the application ID.
 - You will also need a local copy of the source code.